 Stress isn’t really the key factor that we face daily.
 The lack of recovery is the real problem.
 This is where the No Zone comes in – to provide regular, scheduled periods of total recovery, to reward ourselves and recharge for our next Go Zone.

 Like the Go Zone, it requires absolute focus, but in the opposite extreme of staying totally away from work.
-Here are some of the key features of the No Zone (elaborated upon in our book summary and the book):
+Here are some of the key features of the No Zone

 1. No work and no thinking about work;